Social media is a vast ocean of opportunities for brands. It’s also a dark sea full of risk.

 How is your brand performing in each of these eight areas?
 Take the social governance quiz.

-Evaluate your brand’s performance along each of the eight areas, starting with Social Business Ethics.
+Instructions: Evaluate your brand’s performance along each of the eight areas, starting with Social Business Ethics.
 Give your brand a check if you’re currently in the Defined stage, another one if you’ve made it to the Instrumented stage and so on.
 Ideally, you should have all four checks for each of the eight areas.

 Defined: A clearly documented and approved governance protocol should be put into place.
 This protocol must be internally published, revised and easily available to employees.